popcornAC/PEAK-Unlimited/README.md

 ![peakunlimited2](https://glarmer.xyz/images/head.png)

-Introducing, "PEAK Unlimited", a mod for PEAK which raises the lobby max player count to any number you want (max 2000), only the host needs to have this mod!
+Introducing, "PEAK Unlimited", a mod for PEAK which raises the lobby max player count to any number you want (max 20 to respect the servers), only the host needs to have this mod!

 ## Configuration
 - Configuration can be found at: (steam directory)\PEAK\BepInEx\config\PeakUnlimited.cfg